Moody's announces completion of a periodic review for a group of North American Utilities issuers

 Financial Position, Policy and Ownership: Metrics may include but are not limited to corporate financial policy, days cash on hand; debt service coverage ratio measured by debt service and other fixed charges by net revenue, adjusted debt ratio of debt and ANPL (adjusted net pension liability) to net assets and working capital; ratio of debt to cash flow; interest coverage metrics and debt to asset metrics.
 Assessments may include but are not limited to an Issuer's desired capital structure / credit profile, and its adherence to its commitments and our views on the ability of the company to achieve its targets, an assessment of the likelihood and potential negative impact of M&A or other types of balance-sheet-transforming events, and the likelihood of uncontracted financial support being provided by owners; and the protective terms of debt documentation including but limited to restrictions on business activities, use of debt and revenue distributions; and control and liquidity afforded to creditors.

-The principal methodology used for the rated entity listed below was Midstream Energy published in February 2022.
+The principal methodology used for the rated entities listed below was Natural Gas Pipelines published in July 2018.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.